slidevjs/slidev/docs/guide/animations.md

 ---
 ```

 This will give you a nice sliding effects on slide switching.
-Setting it in the frontmatter will apply to all slides.
-You can also set different transitions per slide.
+Setting it in the headmatter will apply this to all slides.
+You can also set different transitions per slide in frontmatters.

-### Builtin Transitions
+### Builtin Transitions {#builtin-transitions}

 - `fade` - Crossfade in/out
 - `fade-out` - Fade out and then fade in